Skip to content

 glob(pattern: string): Promise<string[]>;

 Find files matching a glob pattern relative to the project root.
-Returns an array of absolute file paths.
+Returns an array of file paths.
+Files ignored by .gitignore are excluded by default.
+Set respectGitignore: false in the ADR frontmatter to include them.

 const testFiles = await ctx.glob("tests/**/*.test.ts");